Salz0/telegram_flea/README.md

 # @Telegram Flea - Your Open-Source Flea-Market Bot for Telegram 🛒

-Telegram Flea is an open-source bot for Telegram designed to serve as a handy tool for university flea-markets in Ukraine.
+Telegram Flea is an open-source bot for Telegram designed to serve as a handy tool for flea-markets for any Community!.
-It is scalable and aims to be used across the country!
+It is scalable and can be used by anyone around the globe!
-Currently, only a basic version of the project is available.
+Currently, a basic version of the project is available, you can easily post your items to a dedicated Telegram-channel.
 Please refer to the attached photo for an example.

 ![image](https://github.com/Salz0/telegram_flea/assets/76848642/9466e8cd-7b95-4c01-95d1-c46598aa40f7)